GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: Conclusions

 We have shown that the INSE with no-slip conditions can be equivalently reformulated as variants of the GePUP formulation \cite{zhang16:_GePUP}, where the main evolutionary variable is a non-solenoidal velocity with electric boundary conditions whose divergence, controlled by a heat equation with homogeneous Dirichlet boundary conditions, decays exponentially.
 This GePUP-E reformulation is suitable for numerically solving the INSE because \begin{itemize} \item time integration and spatial discretization are completely decoupled so that high-order INSE solvers can be easily obtained from menu choices of orthogonal policies, \item the constituting modules such as a time integrator are employed in a black-box manner so that no internal details of any module are needed in building the INSE solver, \item the influences of nonzero velocity divergence upon numerical stability and accuracy are clear, \item a coupling of GePUP-E to SAV yields semi-discrete schemes with monotonically decreasing kinetic energy. \end{itemize}

 Results of numerical experiments confirm the analysis.

-The next step along this line of research is to improve our current spatial discretizations so that fully discrete algorithms that ensure decays of velocity divergence and total kinetic energy can be constructed.
-Additionally, we are considering other types of boundary conditions such as the nonhomogeneous Dirichlet conditions, the radiation conditions, and mixed conditions.
-Also, we are currently augmenting the GePUP-ES solver to adaptive mesh refinement and parallel computing for an enhanced resolution of the multiple time scales and length scales in flows at moderate or high Reynolds numbers.
-Another work in progress is the development of GePUP solvers for the INSE with moving boundaries.
+We are currently augmenting the GePUP-ES solver to parallel computing and adaptive mesh refinement \cite{zhao2025FourthOrderAMR} for an enhanced resolution of the multiple time scales and length scales in flows at moderate or high Reynolds numbers.
+Another work in progress is the development of GePUP solvers for the INSE with irregular and moving boundaries via poised lattice generation \cite{zhang2024PLG}.